Graeme Souness: Political views

-Souness' political views have, at various points in his career, generated comment.

 In 1982, Souness and teammate Sammy Lee made cameo appearances, as themselves, in an episode of the BBC's Liverpudlian drama series Boys from the Blackstuff.
 Written by Alan Bleasdale, the series offered a critique of Thatcherism – and in particular the large-scale unemployment then evident in urban Britain – apparently at odds with Souness's own Conservative politics.

 In 2007, in the lead-up to elections to the Scottish Parliament, Souness was one of 15 prominent current and former footballers named in a newspaper advertisement urging "every patriotic Scot to help maintain Scotland's place in the United Kingdom which has served Scotland well."

 Prior to the 2025 Hamilton, Larkhall and Stonehouse by-election to the Scottish Parliament, in which Reform UK was expected to contend for victory, Souness blasted Reform leader Nigel Farage as a "chancer" who "doesn't care about [Scots]," encouraging voters to choose the Labour candidate and eventual winner, Davy Russell.